tttor/math-foundation/optim/numopt-nocedal-2006/ch03_line_search_methods.md

 * backtracking approach:
   * can dispense with the extra condition (3.6b) and
   * use just the sufficient decrease condition to terminate the line search procedure
-* well suited for Newton methods
+* WELL SUITED for Newton methods
-  * but is less appropriate for quasi-Newton and conjugate gradient methods.
+  * but is LESS APPROPRIATE for quasi-Newton and conjugate gradient methods.

 # 3.2 convergence of line search methods
 TODO